Roy Wise: Biography

 He was born on 7 July 1901 to Alfred Gascoyne Wise and Augusta Frances Nugent.
 His father was a judge for the Supreme Court of Hong Kong, and his brother was Percival Kinnear Wise.
+He was educated at Repton and Oriel College, Oxford.
+He was a falmboyant character and something of a dandy as a young man.

 He married Cassandra Coke and had one son, Group Captain Adam Nugent Wise LVO MBE RAF, born 1943.

+He served in Kenya as Assistant District Commissioner from 1923 and 1926.
+He unsuccessfully contested Smethwick in 1929, losing to Oswald Mosley.

-He was elected to the House of Commons at the 1931 general election as Member of Parliament (MP) for Smethwick, holding the seat until his defeat in the Labour landslide at the 1945 general election, when he contested Epping, replacing the Conservative candidature of Prime Minister Winston Churchill who had transferred his candidature to the new, safer seat of Woodford.
+He was elected to the House of Commons at the 1931 general election as member of parliament (MP) for Smethwick, holding the seat until his defeat in the Labour landslide at the 1945 general election, when he contested Epping, replacing the Conservative candidature of Prime Minister Winston Churchill who had transferred his candidature to the new, safer seat of Woodford.
+In the 1930s he advocated a Bill prohibiting Government Ministers from travelling in Europe in anything faster than a stage coach.

+During his time out of the Commons, he was attached to the Foreign Office serving with the British Intelligence Service in Germany until 1953 and then worked as a business consultant and served on Westminster City Council.

 He returned to the House of Commons at the 1959 general election as MP for Rugby, winning the seat from the sitting Labour MP James Johnson with a majority of only 407.

 Wise was re-elected at the 1964 election with a slightly increased majority of 1,689.
 However, at the 1966 general election he lost the seat to the Labour candidate, William Price by a margin of only 409 votes.

+He was one of the sitting MPs who became serving officers in 1939 rising to Lieutenant-Colonel with the Queen's Royal Regiment (West Surrey).

 He died on 21 August 1974.